liudonghua123/regshot/trunk/readme.txt

 It pops up a menu which contains several items:
  (A)"Shot"  to take a snapshot only,and it will not be kept if you exit regshot program;
  (B)"Shot and save..." to take a snapshot of your registry and save the whole registry to
-    a "hive" file and you can keep it in your harddisk for future use; NOTE:"hive" files are too big!
- (C)"Load..." to load a "hive" file previous saved.
+    a "hive" file and you can keep it in your harddisk for future use; (C)"Load..." to load a "hive" file previous saved.
 If you want to monitor your file system ,just check the "Scan Dir [dir..]" checkbox and input the folder names below it.
 Note: Regshot has the ability to scan multiple folders,Just separate them with ";",Regshot also scan the subfolders of the current folders you entered.
-Note:This version  only save your registry to "hive" file,it does NOT include the folders you scaned!

 (2)RUN SOME PROGRAMS which may change your windows registry,or it may change the file system